 Carolyn Johnston, Co-Author of “Power Spending: Getting More For Less,” contributed the following post:

-If you want money (things), you need to work to get them.
+Principle: If children want money (things), they need to work to get them.

-It’s okay to dream but very important to know what you need and not just what you want.
+Principle: It’s okay to dream but very important to know what they need and not just what they want.

-If you haven’t paid for it, it’s not really yours.
+Principle: If they haven’t paid for it, it’s not really theirs.